By Tom Interval

 Was Larry really Houdini’s assistant?
 I’ll get to that in a moment.
 First, I’d like to dispel the claims relating to Houdini’s death.
 While it’s true Houdini died in Detroit, the year wasn’t 1927 but 1926, and the location wasn’t the Empire Theatre or Temple Theater but Grace Hospital, Room 401, Corridor D, in the old John R. Wing.
 And his death, caused by peritonitis, certainly didn’t happen in Larry’s arms.
 The only people in the room besides maybe medical staff were Houdini’s wife Bessie and three out of four of his living siblings: Nat, Theo, and Gladys (Houdini and the fourth living sib, Leo, had a falling out after the latter married Nat’s ex-wife).

 As for Larry being Houdini’s assistant, it’s highly unlikely.
 Aside from there being some historical inaccuracies in Larry’s claim, I couldn’t find any record of him even meeting Houdini, let alone assisting him for more than three decades.
 There is, however, a record of another Larry Lewis meeting Houdini and even getting his autograph on March 11, 1909.
-However, that Larry Lewis was “London’s Quaint Comedian” and “Songster,” whose great-granddaughter, Alison Young, wrote about the autograph a couple years ago on her blog, Music Hall Alice.
+However, that Larry Lewis was “London’s Quaint Comedian” and “Songster,” whose great-granddaughter, Alison Young, wrote about a couple years ago on her blog, Music Hall Alice.

 According to Alison, songster Larry’s manager was Harry Day, who also managed Houdini’s European tours.
-So if magician Larry knew of songster Larry’s second-degree connection to Houdini, it’s conceivable the former fabricated stories based on that connection.
+So if magician Larry knew of songster Larry’s second-degree connection to Houdini, it’s conceivable that magician Larry fabricated stories based on that connection.
 That’s not to say our centenarian friend was a pathological liar.
 My guess is that he concocted his Houdini-related tales simply to embellish his own backstory.
 Claiming to know all of Houdini’s secrets, Larry said he escaped from a straitjacket years before Houdini did (not true) and broke out of jails and “insane asylums” in the U.S. and Europe.
 It’s worth noting that Houdini’s first public straitjacket escape occurred in San Francisco in 1899.